maureen-zhang/Pyrolitics/README.md

 2 months [due 4/21].

 ### Strategies:
-- We applied feature engineering by multiplying time-invariant features with time-dependent variables.
-These interaction terms captured dynamic relationships more effectively, and several emerged as strong predictors in the regression model.
+- Through cleaning and processing, we have obtained a panel datase.
 - We categorized key variables to better represent non-linear effects and support interpretable analysis.
+- We enhanced feature variability by multiplying time-invariant features with time-dependent variables.
+These interaction terms captured dynamic relationships more effectively, with several emerging as strong predictors in the regression model.
-- We merged diverse datasets—including vegetation indices, weather data, and electricity usage—to create a unified, model-ready panel data.
+- We merged diverse datasets—including vegetation indices, weather data, and electricity comsumption, and wildfire records to create a unified, model-ready panel data containing strategically engineered features ranging from year 1992 to year 2020.
-- We leveraged the panel data structure to simultaneously capture both spatial and temporal patterns, enhancing the model's ability to reflect localized and time-varying risk factors.
+- We leveraged the panel data structure to simultaneously capture both spatial and temporal patterns, enhancing the model’s ability to reflect localized and time-varying risk factors.
+This was supported by libraries such as GeoPandas, OSMnx, and statsmodels (for OLS regression), and involved handling geospatial formats like shapefiles and GeoJSON, as well as performing spatial joins, distance calculations, and infrastructure mapping.
-- leveraging liberary such as geo panda, Osl, etc.
 - Using a simple model like panel regression, we gain clearer insight into how the structure of the data frame and the selection of features influence the model's performance and reliability.

 ## Index (File Map)
 This GitHub repository is divided into the following folders.
 They are described below in the general logical order that you should access them to understand the project.

-### Included Analyses:
+- get_data.ipynb

+- Pyrolitics.ipynb
-These analyses serve as the foundation for further machine learning modeling and risk assessment in this project.
+-- These analyses serve as the foundation for further machine learning modeling and risk assessment in this project.

 ## Conclusion
 In this project we introduced panal data strucnture